maarikamarkus/toDoApp/README.md

 # toDoApp

 Minimalistic Web application for a todo-list.
-Requires login/registering to use.
+Requires authentication to use.
 Allows you to enter, edit, delete tasks.
 Also, can mark tasks done/undone.

 For entering new tasks you can press a '+' on your keyboard or on the webpage.